 What is HDR TV?

-Want to see movies as the director intended?
+Want to feel like you're actually in the stadium?
 Then you’ll need to invest in a HDR TV.
-Find out why it offers the very best in home entertainment…
+Find out why it offers the very best for match days…

 You might think your Full HD TV is impressive – but have you checked out the latest in TV tech?